ChrisLeeThompson/ATC_Monitor/README.md

 The foreground criterion also has a stall latch, selected by the Foreground Completion Mode setting.
-Some samples expose static material, such as a grid bar, that holds the foreground metric above any threshold you could have chosen in advance; milling then runs forever.
+Some samples expose static material, such as a grid bar, that holds the foreground metric above any threshold you could have chosen in advance; milling then runs for a long time.
 In "Absolute + stall latch" mode the criterion also completes when the foreground trace has provably floored — dropped well below its running peak and stayed flat for a sustained window.
-Completions that relied on the latch are labeled `(stall)` in the results panel and recorded as `completed_via_stall` in the run metadata, so it is worth checking the final image in those runs.
+Completions that relied on the latch are labeled `(stall)` in the results panel and recorded as `completed_via_stall` in the run metadata.
 Choosing "Absolute (threshold)" turns the latch off entirely.

 ## Contrast and brightness calibration